AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 ## How should the base classifier be trained?

-The radius grows when the correct class remains highly probable under Gaussian noise.
+At a fixed noise level $\sigma$, the radius grows when the correct class remains highly probable under Gaussian noise.
 Training methods differ in how they create that probability advantage.

 Three broad strategies appear repeatedly: